djalbat/necessary/README.md

 isPathAbsolutePath('root/etc'); // the return value is true
 ```

-* The `isPathTopmostDirectoryName()` method returns `true` if the first string argument is a non-empty string containing no delimiters apart from optionally the last charater:
+* The `isPathTopmostDirectoryName()` method returns `true` if the first string argument is a non-empty string containing no delimiters apart from optionally the last character:

 ```js
 isPathTopmostDirectoryName('root/') // the return value is true